A posteriori certification of PDE approximations with particular application to neural networks: Error-residual relations for PDEs

 The constants $c_B:=\Vert B \Vert_{\cL(\cW, \cY')}^{-1} >0 $ on the left and $C_B:=\Vert B^{-1} \Vert_{\cL(\cY', \cW)} <\infty$ on the right of \eqref{eq:ErrorResiLinearV1} are the (inverse of the) continuity and stability (inf-sup) constants, respectively.
 Then, \eqref{eq:ErrorResiLinearV1} reads

-Hence, we can bound the error from above and from below by the residual, if we \begin{compactitem} \item either know or are able to compute or estimate the continuity and stability constants and \item are able to evaluate the dual norm of the residual, i.e.
+Hence, we can bound the error from above and from below by the residual, if we \begin{compactitem} \item either know or are able to compute or estimate the continuity and stability constants and \item are able to evaluate the dual norm of the residual, i.e., \revKU{$\Vert r(u^{\theta}) \Vert_{\cY'}$, \eqref{eq:dualnorm}.} However, the computation of the supremum is in general not possible. \end{compactitem}